hamstie/meanwell-bic2mqtt/README.md

    - Configure your battery profile for SOC values
    - Configure Device charge and discharge values for your bic device (be careful !!)
    - Disable charge controller [CHARGE_CONTROL] Id/0/Enabled=0
- - Start bic2mqtt.py and test the limit of charging/discharging
+ - Start bic2mqtt.py and test the limit of charging/discharging:publish some charge values by hand (topic:<main-app>/inv/0/charge/set)
  - After all enable the pid controller and configure the P-I-D parameter of the pid

 # Examples